 Other decisions that should be laid out in the very beginning of your plan include your church’s:

 While your mission acts as a guide for your church, hammering out the other details will set your church up for success.
-Whether you are planting a church from the ground up or starting one in an established community, you’ll need to figure out some initial details before you can jump into the other fun processes.
+Whether you are planting a church from the ground up or starting one in an established community, you’ll need to figure out some essential details before you can jump into the other fun processes.

-Be sure to read up on the rules and regulations regarding your EIN and the role the IRS will play in the payroll of your church’s employees.
-If you are especially worried about this process, we recommend hiring a lawyer or consultant to help guide you through the legalities of dealing with the IRS.
+Be sure to read up on the rules and regulations regarding your EIN— and the role the IRS will play in the payroll of your church’s employees.
+However, it’s important to note that you’ll need an EIN even if your church does not have an official, paid staff.

 Some of the aspects to look for in a new bank before opening your account include:

 - Location.
 Consider how important the location of your bank is to you, then narrow your list of banks by the area in which you are willing to drive to access the nearest branch or ATM.

 - Monthly fees.
 Your account should never be impacted too heavily by the existence of fees at your bank.
 Be very careful with your expected budget when considering potential monthly fees, and shop around for the best possible deals.